junxian428/HTB_Certified_Junior_Cybersecurity_Associate/6. Windows Fundamentals/6. Service Permissions/README.md

 The recovery tab allows steps to be configured should a service fail.
 Notice how this service can be set to run a program after the first failure.
 This is yet another vector that an attacker could use to run malicious programs by utilizing a legitimate service.

+<h3>Examining services using sc</h3>

+Sc can also be used to configure and manage services.
+Let's experiment with a few commands.

+C:\Users\htb-student>sc qc wuauserv

+[SC] QueryServiceConfig SUCCESS

+SERVICE_NAME: wuauserv

+TYPE : 20 WIN32_SHARE_PROCESS

+START_TYPE : 3 DEMAND_START

+ERROR_CONTROL : 1 NORMAL

+BINARY_PATH_NAME : C:\WINDOWS\system32\svchost.exe -k netsvcs -p

+LOAD_ORDER_GROUP :

+TAG : 0

+DISPLAY_NAME : Windows Update

+DEPENDENCIES : rpcss

+SERVICE_START_NAME : LocalSystem

+The sc qc command is used to query the service.
+This is where knowing the names of services can come in handy.
+If we wanted to query a service on a device over the network, we could specify the hostname or IP address immediately after sc.

+C:\Users\htb-student>sc //hostname or ip of box query ServiceName

+We can also use sc to start and stop services.

+C:\Users\htb-student> sc stop wuauserv

+[SC] OpenService FAILED 5:

+Access is denied.